nulib/florence-kelley/content/historical/hullhouse.md

     url:
   - title: "Hull House Summer School"
     url:
-  - title: "Report and Findings of the Joint Committee to Investigate the "Sweat Shop" System [together with a transcript of the testimony taken by the committee]"
+  - title: "Report and Findings of the Joint Committee to Investigate the 'Sweat Shop' System [together with a transcript of the testimony taken by the committee]"
     url:
   - title: "Report of the Illinois Bureau of Labor Statistics - 1890 - 6th Biennial"
     url: